 While you want to run your business with passion, you want to avoid using your intuition or gut too much for essential decisions because data is always going to lead you in a better direction than your gut.
-If you don’t avoid testing and tracking, you’ll experience a lot of positives.
+If you don’t avoid testing and , you’ll experience a lot of positives.

 When it comes to your business, doing anything at all without data is a huge mistake.
 So, why do you want to track and test?

-Know Your Return on Investment
+Know Your Return on Investmenttesting and tracking ROI

 It’s difficult to know how much you can spend on an advertisement or even developing a product if you are unclear about your actual return on investment (ROI).
 You may have an idea of what you want it to be, but until the data comes in, you have no idea.
 Knowing the real number helps you ensure your profit.
 Keep track of your expenses, including your time investments for every product you develop so that you know your actual ROI.